antoine5974/esp8266-vario-3D-printed-casing/README.md

 - "Source files" contains the native .par and .asm files (drawn with solidedge v18)
 - "Print files" contains the .stl file compatible with most 3D printers.

-There is 2 version of the bottom part, (with and without mounting rig for straps)
+There are 2 versions of the bottom part, (with and without mounting rig for straps)